-Egregious towing bills on police ordered tows of commercial vehicles is becoming all too common.
+Egregious towing bills on police ordered tows of commercial vehicles are becoming all too common.
 Bills over $100,000 are on the rise with tows costing $50,000-$80,000 being commonplace.
-While we have made great progress with changes in laws regarding allowing law enforcement to allow companies to arrange their own tows, if in a reasonable timeframe, and removing immunity for negligent damages by towing companies, there is still a lot of work to be done.
+While we have made great progress with changes in laws regarding allowing law enforcement to allow companies to arrange their own tows, if in a reasonable timeframe, and removing immunity for negligent damages by towing companies, there is still much work to be done.

 Multiple bills have been passed (SB 274 in 2014 and SB 341 in 2017) to address predatory towing practices.
 OTA hopes to build off this work by identifying more areas of improvement and working with stakeholders to get further reforms signed into law.

 During the 2019 transportation funding bill the legislature increased the revenue for roads in the form of a fuel tax increase, something the Ohio Trucking Association supported, but they increased the diesel tax by 8.5 cents more than gasoline.
 This is the first time in Ohio’s history that the fuel tax has been bifurcated.
 While we advocated for paying our fair share, trucking now pays well over 50% of the taxes and fees for Ohio’s roads, while only operating 10% of the total vehicle miles.
 The Ohio Trucking Association is resolute in our policy that we will not support any increase or indexing of the diesel tax until the gasoline tax rate is raised to match diesel tax.

 There have not been attempts to further increase Ohio’s fuel tax; however, there were efforts in the 134th Ohio General Assembly to reduce the fuel tax to pre-2019 levels.